Paul continues pointing out the sinfulness of mankind.

-In verse 13, Paul shifts to quoting Psalm 5, but continues to drive home the same theme; humanity on its own tends to do evil.
+In verse 13, Paul shifts to quoting Psalm 5, but continues to drive home the same theme: humanity on its own tends to do evil.
+Their throat is an open grave, with their tongues they keep deceiving, the poison of asps is under their lips (v 13).
 The poison noted here is falsehood, lying, and deception.
 People lie for different reasons, but it seems for the most part it is either to attempt to gain control of others, extract something from others, or escape accountability for our actions.
-A world where everyone lies is a world without love, without human connection, it is a world where everyone is alone.

-In verse 14, Paul moves to Psalm 10, but is still focusing on destructive words, as the words of the competing Jewish “authorities” were intended to tear down Paul and his ministry to the Gentiles.
-The Bible is consistent with emphasis on the power of words.
-Jesus himself is called the Word (John 1:1).
-The Word of God is said to be an instrument of judgment that divides between soul and spirit, and discerns the thoughts and intents of the heart (Hebrews 4:12).
+The Bible is consistent in emphasizing the power of words.
+Jesus Himself is called the Word (John 1:1).
+The Word of God is said to be an instrument of judgment that divides between soul and spirit and discerns the thoughts and intents of the heart (Hebrews 4:12).

 The words of men also have immense power.
 James 3:5-12 describes the human tongue as being an untamable instrument of destruction, like a small flame that ignites a forest fire.
 Paul, in this section, is reinforcing his assertion that it is not only the condemnable, slandering, competing Jewish “authorities” who have a sin problem, but this is a human problem that every single person has, including Paul.